-Dante PCIe cards, Dante-MY16-AUD cards, and devices that include a 'Brooklyn II' Dante module support active monitoring.
+Dante PCIe cards, Dante-MY16-AUD cards, Ultimo (low channel count) devices and devices that include a 'Brooklyn II' Dante module support active monitoring.

 If your device is a Brooklyn II device, it will be displayed as the Model type in the Dante Information section of the Device View > Status tab.